 Ottawa sparkles and shines during the Christmas season with Christmas Lights Across Canada.
 From early December to early January, thousands of colourful lights illuminate the National Capital Region’s winter landscape.
-The radiant event, which began nearly three decades ago, became such a hit that cities across Canada now participate in what’s become a national tradition.
-The 32nd edition of Christmas Lights Across Canada will take place from Dec.
-7, 2016 to Jan.
-7, 2017.
+The radiant event, which more than three decades ago, became such a hit that cities across Canada now participate in what’s become a national tradition.
+The 33rd edition of Christmas Lights Across Canada will take place from December 7, 2017 to January 6, 2018.

-- 400,000 dazzling Christmas lights glow throughout downtown Ottawa.
+- Hundreds of thousands of dazzling holiday lights glow throughout downtown Ottawa.

 - Parliament Hill is a must-see stop on any tour of the lights, with tens of thousands of bulbs lighting its historic buildings.

-- The switch is flipped at an official illumination ceremony open to the public that includes carols, on-site performances and fireworks.
-The ceremony will take place on Dec.
-7 on Parliament Hill at 7:00 p.m.
+- The switch is flipped at an official illumination ceremony open to the public that includes carols, on-site performances and a pyrotechnic show.
+The ceremony will take place on Thursday, December 7 on Parliament Hill at 7:00 p.m.

 - The program was launched in 1985 as a way to liven up the darkest of winter days.

 - The program extends from the Capital to all provincial and territorial capitals in the country.

 - Many visitors schedule holiday shopping trips to Ottawa in time to see the lights.